factorlibre/odoomrp-utils/product_stock_info/README.rst

 Product Stock Info
 ==================

-This module shows outgoing quantity in product and product variants
+This module shows outgoing and real available (available - outgoing) quantities in product and product variants.